lakshinkhurana/lakshinkhurana/README.md

 ## 🔥 About Me
-- 🧠 Currently working on **Music Transformer** to explore transformer architectures.
+- 🧠 Built a **Music Transformer** reimplementing a research paper with the help of prompt engineering and generated bach style music
 - 🧠 Built a  **nanoGPT** using transformers that talks Shakespeare.
 - ⚙️ Built a **Workday Automation** project to simplify repetitive workflows.
 - 💻 Languages I use: **Python** (ML/AI, automation) & **C++** (DSA).